Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 You know, I was very skeptical of the election fraud stuff.

-Um, you know, I thought that it was just kind of people like kind of wishful thinking, hoping, you know, every was sad that Trump lost.
+You know, I thought that it was just kind of people like kind of wishful thinking, hoping, you know, everyone was sad that Trump lost.

-Like so I told my whole position on the fraud thing totally flipped um this week.
+So my whole position on the fraud thing totally flipped this week.

 Well, I'm glad.